From girls' bedrooms to striking grown-up accents, pink takes center stage in these fun decorating ideas

 Inexpensive pegboard and paint become instant artwork when paired with a collection of tools.
 We love the yin and yang of this girly bubblegum shade and rustic hardware.

 4 of 7John Granen

 Banish boring furniture

 The pink lemonade hue of this wall unit keeps a home office space fun and light.

 Instead of a pink canopy bed this girl's room features sleek modern elements that can easily transition to teenage tastes, such as the striped cabinets and magenta stool.

-When you're working with a bold hues, pick one to take center stage.
+When you're working with bold hues, pick one to take center stage.
 Hot pink is a dominant color, so save it for a few key pieces.
 Another tip: Mix solids, patterns, and textures.
 The painted patterned canister stands out from the solid colors, adding visual interest.

 Hang family snapshots with neon pink rice paper tape.
 It's a playful yet tasteful way to add yet more colorful touches.